 The fashion industry is under pressure to show rapid and meaningful progress on climate and social impact.
 While businesses have been making bolder and clearer commitments – across everything from carbon emissions to fair wages – too often their goals and criteria are unique to individual companies, or focus on siloed areas of action.
+Driving fashion industry sustainability is a key component of Higg’s work.

 Fortunately, many in the industry are setting targets looking towards 2030, driven by COP26 and the need to quickly reduce emissions.
 The work, however, is still fragmented and reporting is disparate – it’s challenging to know whether meaningful progress is being made, let alone the current state of impact.

 To that end, Global Fashion Agenda (GFA) has selected Higg as its strategic data partner to help accelerate the transition to a net positive fashion industry.
-We are providing the data in The GFA Monitor, an annual report that outlines the priorities and opportunities brands and retailers have to set fact-based sustainability strategies and actions to meet the goals set forth by our industry.
+We are providing the data in The GFA Monitor, an annual report that outlines the priorities and opportunities brands and retailers have to set fact-based fashion industry sustainability strategies and actions to meet the goals set forth by our industry.

 In our role as the strategic data partner for GFA, Higg will provide ongoing, reliable, science-backed impact data to The GFA Monitor to track progress, identify areas for our industry to improve, and accelerate progress towards a net positive fashion industry.
 In addition to providing one source for normalized and contextualized insight into industry-wide trends, we hope this report will help individual businesses know where they stand in relation to their peers and the industry and encourage them to keep pace with the progress we’re seeing.